cs3110/textbook/adv/asynch_io.md

 ```

 The string `"done"` is printed immediately by `Lwt_io.printl`, which is
-Lwt's equivalent of `Pervasives.print_endline`, before you even type.
+Lwt's equivalent of `Stdlib.print_endline`, before you even type.
 Note that it's best to use just one library's I/O functions, rather than mix
 them together.